kunisaki-patorishia/King-Lai-Technical-Assignment/README.md

 ![image](https://github.com/kunisaki-patorishia/King-Lai-Technical-Assignment/blob/420c96e901bb8bde9af94626c716fb7fc667a824/OpenAI%20API%20reference.png)

-### Extract relevant companies with OpenAI due to the deprecation of old model & the new model is not free of charge
+### Extracting relevant companies with simple regrex
+Run the code in Extract relevant companies with simple regrex.py

+The name of the output file is output_result_with simple regrex.json

+### Extracting relevant companies with scaPy
+Run the code in Extract relevant companies with scaPy.py

+The name of the output file is output_result_with scaPy.json

+### Extracting relevant companies without scaPy
+Run the code in Extract relevant companies without scaPy.py

+The name of the output file is output_result_without_scapy.json